KUL-recon-lab/course_nucmed_tech/latex/05_image_formation.md

 *A single plane from a clinical TOF-data set, sampled at 13 TOF-bins.
 The first bin corresponds to the center, the subsequent bins are for increasing distances, alternatedly in both directions.
 The non-TOF sinogram was obtained by summing the 13 TOF-sinograms.*
 :::

-TOF-PET sinograms (or projections) have one dimension more than the corresponding non-TOF data, because with TOF, the position along the projection line is estimated as well.
-Figure [48](#fig:tofsino) shows a TOF sinogram (sampled at 13 TOF-bins) together with the non-TOF sinogram (obtained by adding all TOF-bins).
+TOF-PET sinograms (or projections) have one dimension more than the corresponding non-TOF data, because with TOF, the position along the projection line is estimated as well. [](#fig:tofsino) shows a TOF sinogram (sampled at 13 TOF-bins) together with the non-TOF sinogram (obtained by adding all TOF-bins).

 Consequently, a parallel projection of a 2D image along a single projection angle, is not a 1D profile but a 2D image.
 This projection can be considered as a blurred version of the original image, where the blurring represents the uncertainty due to the point spread function of the TOF-position measurement.
-This can be well modeled as a 1D Gaussian blurring, as illustrated in fig [49](#fig:TOFproj).
+This can be well modeled as a 1D Gaussian blurring, as illustrated in [](#fig:TOFproj).

 :::{figure} figs/fig_TOF_projbproj.pdf
 :name: fig:TOFproj
 :align: center
 :alt: Left: TOF-PET projection (matrix A) can be considered as a 1D smoothing along the projection angle.
 Right: the TOF-PET backprojection of TOF-PET projection is equivalent to a 2D blurring filter.
 The blurring is much less than in the non-TOF case (fig %s).

 *Left: TOF-PET projection (matrix A) can be considered as a 1D smoothing along the projection angle.
 Right: the TOF-PET backprojection of TOF-PET projection is equivalent to a 2D blurring filter.
-The blurring is much less than in the non-TOF case (fig [41](#fig:backproj)).*
+The blurring is much less than in the non-TOF case ([](#fig:backproj)).*
 :::

 For iterative reconstruction, one will need the corresponding backprojection operator.
 Using the discrete representation, the projection can be written as: